“Mena kei te hauora te moana ka pera ano te hauora o te iwi”

-As coastal communities we care deeply about the health of our beautiful coast.
+As coastal communities we care deeply about the health and wellbeing of our beautiful coasts.
 But how many of us really know what’s going on beneath the surface of our favourite beaches, bays and harbours?
 Our coasts are the ultimate ocean playground: swimming, surfing, sailing, snorkeling, diving, kayaking, waka ama, all on our doorstep.
 Our reefs, estuaries, mangroves and sea-grass beds provide us with a huge variety of kai moana.
 But they can only continue to do this if we treat them with respect and take responsibility for their wellbeing.

 The first step in caring for our coastal waters is to monitor and understand the actual state of these various marine ecosystems.
 Then we can make informed decisions about where, when and how much we can responsibly take, ensuring we pass on a healthy coast to future generations.
 Click Here to read more about the Hauora Moana Community Monitoring Methodology or visit our survey sites below.